Stroke Association: FAST

 The charity is working in partnership with the Department of Health (United Kingdom) on its Act FAST campaign, which was launched in 2009 and supported by national TV advertisements.

 The FAST (stroke) campaign informs the public on how to use a test to recognize stroke symptoms quickly.
 FAST is an acronym for Facial weakness, Arm weakness, Speech problems and Time to call 999.

 Know Your Blood Pressure

 The Stroke Association ran the "Know Your Blood Pressure" (KYBP) campaign with its partners Rotary International, the Emergency Medical Services, and St. Andrew's First Aid to offer free blood-pressure testing to members of the public.
 KYBP also encouraged the public to organize independent blood-pressure testing events.

 Other activities

 Life After Stroke Awards

 The Life After Stroke Awards is an annual award ceremony that celebrates the achievements of stroke survivors, their families, carers, healthcare professionals and supporters.
-The event has received support from celebrities including Chris Tarrant, Sir Bruce Forsyth, Gail Porter, Neil Fox, and Lynda Bellingham.
+The event has received support from celebrities including Chris Tarrant, Bruce Forsyth, Gail Porter, Neil Fox, and Lynda Bellingham.